0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 - `schema` is the hash of the schema that you can retrieve from the issuer dashboard at [Polygon ID Platform](https://platform-test.polygonid.com/).
 In order to use it inside the query it should be converted from hex to bigint
 - `slotIndex` is the index of the attribute you are querying.
 It can be either 2 or 3.
 2 if the corresponding information is stored as `Attribute #1` or 3 if the information is stored as `Attribute #2`
-- `operator` is either 1,2,3,4,5:
-    "1" - equals
-    "2" - less-than
-    "3" - greater-than
-    "4" - in
-    "5" - notin
-> To understand more about the operator you can check the [zk query language](../verification-library/zk-query-language.md)
+- `operator` is either 1,2,3,4,5.
+To understand more about the operator you can check the [zk query language](../verification-library/zk-query-language.md)
 - `value` represents the threshold value you are querying.
 If the data type during the schema creation was set to `Yes or no`, value true equals to `1` and false equals to `0`
 - `circuitId` is the ID of the circuit you are using for verification.
 For now it will always correspond to `credentialAtomicQuerySig`